31th January 2019

 CAR-T involves removing immune cells and modifying them in a laboratory so they can recognise cancer cells.

-it was available only as part of a clinical research trial.
+Previously, it was available only as part of a clinical research trial.

 Yuvan, from Watford, was diagnosed with leukaemia in 2014.
 He received chemotherapy and then underwent a bone marrow transplant but relapsed after both treatments.